Bible Questions

 Why isn't the death penalty murder?

 Introduction.
 There continues to be interest in capital punishment.
-As I recall, there have been about 57 executions since some states "reinstated" capital punishment - 30 in Texas alone.
+As of the late 1990's, there have been about 57 executions since some states "reinstated" capital punishment - 30 in Texas alone.
 The execution of Gary Davis in 1997 was the first execution by Colorado in 30 years.

 There is an important difference between killing and murder.
-The taking of a human life, in some cases, is justified (not murder).
+While some might claim killing anyone is murder, the scriptures teach the taking of a human life in some cases is justified.
 In Exodus 20: 13 we read, "thou shalt not kill."
 However, those under Moses' Law (theocracy) who committed capital offenses such as murder (unlawful taking of a human life) were to be "surely put to death" (Ex.
-21: 12).
+21: 12; Lev.
+24:17).
 Please appreciate the moral certainty resident in the language.

 Conclusion.
 When correctly exercised, the death penalty is not murder because God legislated capital punishment.
-As man seeks to remove God from right and wrong and morals in general, we will continue to call evil good and good evil (Isa.
+As man seeks to remove God's authority from defining right and wrong along with morals in general, we will continue to call evil good and good evil (Isa.
 5: 20).
-The very concept of "punishment" seems to have departed from the thinking of many (please carefully read Romans 13: 1-7).
-Surely we do not question the "morals" of God!
+The very concept of "punishment" seems to have departed from the thinking of many, resulting in growing lawlessness.
+As proclaimed in Eccl.
+8:11: "Because sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil."

 Bible Questions is a work of the Holly Street church of Christ in Denver, CO.